 • The tutorial converts function-based views to class views.
 It is OK to leave some function-based views, but you should try class views – they can do a lot more.

-• Part 7 of the tutorial (customizing the admin interface) is useful but not required.
+• Part 7 of the tutorial (customizing the admin interface) is not required, but useful.
+Implement it if you like.

 Optional: Improve Security